nextstrain/ncov/narratives/ncov_sit-rep_2020-02-03_newformat.md

 ## Estimates of epidemic growth rate
 Scientists at Imperial College London have used the number of cases observed outside of China to estimate the [total number of cases](https://www.imperial.ac.uk/mrc-global-infectious-disease-analysis/news--wuhan-coronavirus/) and suggested that there have been at least several thousand cases by 2020-01-22.
 With the additional exported cases since and the continued growth of confirmed cases in China, we currently have to expect at least 50000 cases to date.
-Together with our previous estimates of the age of the outbreak and information on the infectious period, we can estimate plausible ranges of R0 a [standard birth-death model](https://en.wikipedia.org/wiki/Birth%E2%80%93death_process).
+Together with our previous estimates of the age of the outbreak and information on the infectious period, we can estimate plausible ranges of R0 a [birth-death model](https://en.wikipedia.org/wiki/Birth%E2%80%93death_process).
-However, these estimates can be sensitive to the date of the onset of the outbreak, as well as to the initial number of infected.
+These estimates can be sensitive to, amongst other factors, the date of the onset of the outbreak, as well as to the initial number of infected and should therefore be treated with some caution.

 **We find plausible estimates of R0 between 1.8 and 3.5.**